Geography of Cape Verde: Data

-Table of islands

 Borders

 Cabo Verde shares maritime boundaries with Mauritania and Senegal.
 Cabo Verde has signed treaties with Senegal and Mauritania delimiting the specific boundaries.
 However, the two treaties conflict in their delimitation of the precise borders.
 Due to the numerous islands it has an Exclusive Economic Zone of 800,561 km2.

 Climate

 Rainfall is irregular, historically causing periodic droughts and famines.
 Desalination plants now provide water to more than half the country's population.
 Experiments with fog collectors have been conducted since 1962, however, such collectors had not been expanded beyond the Serra Malagueta community of Santiago Island, as of 2009.
 The average precipitation per year in Praia is 240 mm.

 During the winter, storms blowing from the Sahara sometimes cloud the sky; however, sunny days are the norm year round.
 The clearest skies are found between February and June, with very little rainfall during these months.
 Saharan dust, Harmattan wind, laden with dust come from the Sahara.
 This occurs between November and March and is generally similar to the "Calima" affecting the Canary Islands.

 The ocean near Cabo Verde is an area of tropical cyclone formation; since these storms have the whole Atlantic over which to develop as they move westward, they are among the most intense hurricanes, and are called Cape Verde-type hurricanes.